Jin Hongyu

-Jin Hongyu (金弘宇; Korean: 김홍우; born 23 April 1989 in Changchun) is a Chinese footballer of Korean descent.
+Jin Hongyu (金弘宇; Korean: 김홍우; born 23 April 1989) is a Chinese footballer.

 Club career

 Jin Hongyu started his professional football career in 2011 when he was promoted to Yanbian FC's first squad.
 On 2 April 2016, Jin made his Super League debut in a 1–0 home victory against Beijing Guoan, coming on as a substitute for Jiang Hongquan in the 93rd minute.

 In February 2018, Jin transferred to China League Two side Jilin Baijia.

 In February 2019, Jin transferred to fellow League Two side Qingdao Jonoon.

 Career statistics

 Statistics accurate as of match played 31 December 2020.